Documentation

 6. Run a test call

-Open the Live tab → Test caller.
+On the project Overview, find the Test call card.
 Allow microphone access in your browser.
-The platform places you in a WebRTC session with the agent and uses the current scenario.
+The platform places you in a WebRTC session with the agent, running the current scenario.
 You can interrupt, ask awkward questions, simulate a difficult caller.
-Every test call is recorded and replayable.
+Every test call is recorded and playable afterwards, and test calls are free during your trial.

 When the agent does something you do not like: